-I put the word “job” in parenthesis because I often don’t feel as if this is a job lately.
+I put the word “job” in quotation marks because I often don’t feel as if this is a job.
 I am in the profession of helping people through a wide variety of problems.

-Here are a few things I get to do on the “job.”
+Here are a few things I get to do as an LPC:

 - Listen: I listen to what my clients have to say.
 Many times, people feel they talk but they are not heard.
 They feel as if they share their feelings, but the underlying meaning of why they are feeling that way is not brought to light.
-So, I listen for what is being said, but also to whay is not being said.
+So I listen for what is being said, but also to what is not being said.

 - Recognize: I am training to recognize many things as an LPC.
 Some of these include signs of unhealthy boundaries, indications of a mental illness, patterns of behavior, and structural patterns in relationships.

 - Validate: This cannot be underestimated in my role.
 People often need validation and empathy in order to fully heal.

 - Plan: I establish a plan to help my clients with the issues they bring to me.
 This includes coming up with goals and ways to reach those goals.

 - Encourage: I encourage my clients in reaching their goals, making progress in their lives, and reaching healthy milestones.